What is my state residency status?

-Example 2 – You live in Oregon and have a rental property in California.
-You'll need to file a California nonresident return (in addition to your normal Oregon resident return) so you can report your rental income to California.
+- You'll need to file a Utah nonresident return, in addition to your Colorado return, so you can report your summer income to Utah.

-You are a part-year resident of a state if your main home was located there for a portion of the tax year.
-Taxpayers who relocate from one state to a new state will often be part-year residents of both states.
+You are a part-year resident of a state if your permanent home is located there for a portion of the tax year, for example if you moved from one state to another.

-Example – You moved from Arkansas to Georgia during the tax year.
-Georgia is your new home and you do not intend to return to Arkansas in the foreseeable future.
-For the tax year, you are considered a part-year resident of both Arkansas and Georgia and will file part-year returns in both states.
-If all of your income is from Georgia next year, you'll just file a Georgia Resident tax return.
+You moved to Georgia from Arkansas.
+Georgia is your new home and you don't intend to move back to Arkansas.
+For the tax year in which you moved, you'd be a part-year resident of both Arkansas and Georgia and will file part-year returns in both states.
+Next year, assuming you're still in Georgia, you'll just file a resident Georgia return.